The Montessori Vision

-The philosophy of Blue Gum is based on the Montessori approach to education, which embraces the development of the whole child, fosters a love of learning in children, helps them to develop self-confidence, inner discipline and a sense of self-worth, and guides them towards positive and desirable social behaviour.
+The philosophy of Blue Gum is based on the Montessori approach to education, which embraces the development of the whole child, fosters a love of learning in children, helps them to develop self-confidence, independence, self-regulation and a sense of self-worth, and guides them towards emotional intelligence and pro-social behaviour.

-The younger children are interested in practical activities, such as the tasks they see accomplished at home, and which they wish to imitate, eg: pouring, polishing, washing and squeezing.
+The younger children in particular are interested in practical activities, such as the tasks they see accomplished at home, and which they wish to imitate as they strive for independence.
+These experiences include food preparation, pouring, washing up, cleaning, mastering buttons or zips, simple sewing tasks, plant care etc,.

-These Practical Life activities are satisfying in themselves for the children and also develop concentration, orderly work patterns, hand-eye co-ordination, gross and fine motor skills - all essential skills for later writing and reading.
+These Practical Life activities are satisfying in themselves for the children and also develop concentration, orderly work patterns, hand-eye co-ordination, gross and fine motor skills, all of which are essential preliminary skills for later writing and reading.

-In addition, children learn to care for themselves and their surroundings, and how to interact in a respectful, inclusive and courteous way.
+In addition, children learn to care for themselves, their belongings and their surroundings, along with how to interact in a respectful, inclusive and courteous way.

 The Sensorial materials break down abstract concepts into concrete activities.